maykinmedia/mozilla-django-oidc-db/docs/quickstart.rst

         ...
     ]

-``MOZILLA_DJANGO_OIDC_DB_CACHE`` is used to cache the configuration that is stored in the database, to prevent a lot of database lookups.
+You can optionally enable the configuration cache (prevent database lookups) by enabling the django-solo cache: ``SOLO_CACHE = "solo"``.
 Ensure this cache is configured in ``CACHES`` (using the backend of choice):

 .. code-block:: python

     CACHES = {
         "default": {"BACKEND": "django.core.cache.backends.locmem.LocMemCache"},
         ...
-        "oidc": {"BACKEND": "django.core.cache.backends.locmem.LocMemCache"},
+        "solo": {
+            "BACKEND": "django.core.cache.backends.redis.RedisCache",
+            "LOCATION": "redis://127.0.0.1:6379",
+        },
     }

 Add the urlpatterns: